Clothing sizes: Continental European men's sizes

+French sizes are also used by Belgian manufacturers and retailers, while German sizes are also used by Austrian, Dutch and Scandinavian ones.

 Size dividers

 Size dividers are used by clothing stores to help customers find the right size.
 Like index cards, they are found on racks between sizes.
 There are three basic types: the rectangular, round and the king size.
 Among the stores that use them are Marshalls and TJ Maxx.

+Inclusive sizing

+Inclusive sizing is the practice of having clothing ranges which do not make a distinction between "regular sizes" and "plus sizes".